I am SO glad you found me! Let me introduce myself.

 Another big thing about my personality is that I am a goof.
 For whatever reason, I cannot stop the puns and “Dumb Dad Jokes” (which I call “Marvelous Mom Jokes”).
 I tend to have no filter when it comes to my puns and jokes, in the fact that I will say them when they pop in my head, in spite of my shy, quiet personality.
 I love making people laugh.
 My sweet friend, who comes to me when she needs help thinking of unique and “punny” ideas, put it in a great way when she said, “I don’t know how your brain works, but I like it.”

 This is something else I do not usually tell everyone, but as things progress I realize that I can hopefully be a resource to others going through things like I am.
 Medically, I am a mess.
 You already know I struggle with fertility (PCOS), but I also have chronic migraines (those daith piercings actually do work some for me, as I have them less frequently.)
 Besides the migraines and infertility, I am working to have several other health problems diagnosed.
 I have an appointment set up to better discover which autoimmune disorders I have, as I have tested positive on multiple tests.
-It is likely I have Lupus and Fibromyalgia among others.
+It is likely I have Lupus and Fibromyalgia among others, though the process of doctor approvals and getting them to do tests is slow-moving.
 I am always in pain, have horrible brain fog, and can hardy remember things past the last day or two at times, but I keep a notebook and planner handy at all times in an attempt to stay on top of things.
 Sometimes this makes blogging (and motherhood and adult life in general) very difficult as I physically and mentally can’t do anything, but I constantly push myself to provide you with some great, hopefully very useful content!

 Through all of our struggles, God is good all the time.
 I love the opportunity to stay home with my children, the chance to run this blog and share my ideas while making some extra income to be able to buy a house some day, and I love all the quirky abilities God has given to me.